 The annual Patton Lecture in Insect Physiology is hosted by the Department of Entomology, Cornell University, and sponsored by Dr. Daljit S. and Elaine Sarkaria.
 The annual traveling lectureship is in honor of Dr Robert L. Patton (1914-2008).
 Dr Patton was a member of faculty at Cornell from 1939-1978.
 He was a pioneer in insect electrophysiology and contributed to many other areas of insect physiology.

 The 16th Annual Patton Lecture on 16 October 2017

 This year’s Patton Lecturer is Professor Christina Grozinger, Department of Entomology, Center for Pollinator Research, Huck Institutes of the Life Sciences, Pennsylvania State University.
-Her Lecture will be presented at 3 pm on Monday 16th October 2017, in 2123 Comstock Hall.
+Her Lecture was presented at 3 pm on Monday 16th October 2017, in 2123 Comstock Hall.
 The lecture is:

 Cooperation and conflict in social insect societies: from pheromones to genes